Category Archive: El Paso Makes News

 According to Randy Gilmore, Vice President and Chief Development Officer at NCDMM and President at El Paso Makes, the two organizations are excited to be part of the Paso del Norte Engine which builds on a decade-long collaboration between UTEP and the County of El Paso, the City of El Paso, Workforce Solutions Borderplex, Rio Grande Council of Governments, El Paso Chamber, and the El Paso Community College (EPCC) and Spaceport America.

-In 2023, NCDMM founded El Paso Makes, a subsidiary committed to growing the region’s aerospace, defense, and advanced manufacturing ecosystem through education and workforce development, fostering business opportunities, and diversifying the nation’s defense industrial base.
+In 2023, NCDMM founded El Paso Makes, a subsidiary committed to growing the region’s aerospace, defense, and advanced manufacturing industrial base through education and workforce development, fostering business opportunities, and diversifying the nation’s defense industrial base.
 NCDMM provides Department of Defense (DoD) contracting assistance to El Paso suppliers, contract vehicles as necessary, and has invested in El Paso’s additive manufacturing capabilities through the America Makes Institute and DRIVE AM at UTEP’s Keck Center.

 “The NSF funding opportunity aligns with NCDMM’s overall mission,” says Gilmore.
 “We have a long-standing relationship with UTEP, and as a nationally recognized industry leader in executing successful applied research and development projects to improve DoD weapon and support systems, NCDMM is honored to be part of the Paso del Norte team.
 We will work collectively with stakeholders and industry experts to propel the region forward, foster innovations, and expand our nation’s aerospace and defense sector talent stream.”